chronus7/bar.sh/README.md

   test this)
 - handcrafted for my system
   (Arch Linux, minimalistic, Lenovo T450s)
-- does not seem to need to much resources
+- does not seem to need too much resources

 ## Modules